apache/gravitino/README.md

 ./gradlew compileDistribution
 ```

-to build a distrubution package.
+to build a distribution package.

 Or: